Weekend Challenge 3: Get Out of Debt

 Set the Order for Your Payment Plan

 Next, you should determine if you want to pay off your debts from smallest to largest or from highest interest rate to lowest.
 The smallest to largest method helps you to build momentum more quickly, but you may pay a little bit more in interest.
-The highest to lowest interest rate will save you money in interest, but it may take a bit longer to build steam.
-You can decided which way you want to go and then list your debts in that order.
+The highest to the lowest interest rate will save you money in interest, but it may take a bit longer to build steam.
+You can decide which way you want to go and then list your debts in that order.
 When you start paying on your plan put all of the extra money on your first debt, until it is paid off and pay the minimums on the rest of the debt.
-Once the first debt is paid off you take all of the money you were paying on the first payment and add it to the second until it is paid off and then you keep doing that until you are debt free.
+Once the first debt is paid off you take all of the money you were paying on the first payment and add it to the second until it is paid off and then you keep doing that until you are debt-free.

 Create a Chart to Track Your Progress

 You have just created your debt snowball plan.
-It didn’t take very long, but in order for it to be effective it helps to have a physical representation that you can mark off to show that you are making progress.
+It didn’t take very long, but in order for it to be effective, it helps to have a physical representation that you can mark off to show that you are making progress.
 You can make a chart that allows you to cross out debt each time you pay it off.
 This can show you how far you have come in a few months time.
-Additionally you should write out a reward system, which can help you to stay motivated to stay on your plan.
-You can reward yourself at the first $1000.00, and then at $5,000.00, at the halfway point and at the three quarters point.
+Additionally, you should write out a reward system, which can help you to stay motivated to stay on your plan.
+You can reward yourself at the first $1000.00, and then at $5,000.00, at the halfway point and at the three-quarters point.
 If you have a considerable amount of debt than you may want to add more rewards.
 The rewards should be small less than $50.00, but something that will motivate you to keep moving forward.

 Find Extra Money to Pay Down Your Debt